wahahachan/context_app_bar/example/README.md

-This example will walk you though how to create a contextual appbar that reacts to user selections.
+This example will walk you through how to create a contextual app bar that can react to user selections.

 To start with, define a value notifier that act as a remote control, together with some state variables.
 They can lying within any scope as long as your widgets have access to them.